David Ortiz: Professional career

+Minor leagues

 On November 28, 1992, Ortiz was signed by the Seattle Mariners just 10 days after his 17th birthday, who listed him as "David Arias" due to not being familiar with Spanish naming customs.
 He made his professional debut in 1994 for the Mariners of the Arizona League, batting .246 with two home runs and 20 RBI.
 By 1995, he had improved those numbers to .332 with four home runs and 37 RBI.
 In 1996, he was promoted to the Single-A Wisconsin Timber Rattlers of the Midwest League, a Mariners farm team.
 He established himself as one of the Mariners' best hitting prospects, batting .322 with 18 home runs and 93 RBI.
 Ortiz also impressed both fans and Mariners' players like Alex Rodriguez with a strong performance in an impromptu home run derby—the result of a failed Mariners' promotion in which the Timber Rattlers were supposed to play an exhibition game against the MLB club in front of their home fans in Wisconsin, but the game was rained out.
 Also in Wisconsin, Ortiz met his future wife Tiffany; she led him to become a fan of the nearby Green Bay Packers NFL team, a devotion that would become lifelong.
 Baseball America named Ortiz the most exciting player in the Midwest League, as well as its best defensive first baseman for 1996.

 Despite his strong year in the Mariners' system, on September 13, 1996, Ortiz was traded to the Minnesota Twins as the player to be named later to complete an earlier transaction for Dave Hollins.
 When he arrived in Minnesota, he informed the team that he preferred to be listed as "David Ortiz"—using his paternal family name rather than "Arias" which was his maternal family name.
 Referring to the switch, sportswriter Jay Jaffe called Arias/Ortiz "literally the player to be named later."

 Ortiz rose quickly through the Twins system in 1997.
 Though he started with the High-A Fort Myers Miracle, he quickly progressed through Double-A (New Britain Rock Cats), to the Triple-A Salt Lake Buzz.
 At the three levels, Ortiz combined to hit .317 with 31 home runs and 124 RBI, earning a September call-up to the Twins' MLB club.